Does your current profile name match the name in your passport?

 At the Auckland Art Gallery, you’ll find more than 15,000 works, housed in sleek, contemporary surroundings.
 However, if you prefer the great outdoors, there are plenty of walks and excursions to go on, taking in sites such as Mount Eden, the Waitakere Ranges and Cornwall Park.

 Travel to Auckland and expect to eat well.
 The city is well served by a plethora of superb restaurants offering cuisine from virtually every corner of the world.
 However, if you want to sample the island’s history through your palate, then seek out restaurants that serve traditional hangi dishes.
 Hangi is the ancient Maori art of cooking food in a pit using heated rocks.
 Typical dishes consist of beef and vegetables or sumptuous seafood stews.

 Modern cuisine takes many forms in Auckland, but if there is one culinary creation that the inhabitants really have taken to the next level, it’s the humble burger.
-Known as ‘kiwi burgers’, New Zealand has transformed a fast food staple into a mouth-watering feast.
-Lamb and beef are the most commonly used meats and are combined with an amazing array of vegetables, sauces and cheeses to create a gourmet experience.
+Known as ‘kiwi burgers’, New Zealand has transformed a fast-food staple into a mouth-watering feast.
+Lamb and beef are the most commonly used meats and are combined with a startling array of vegetables, sauces and cheeses to create a gourmet experience.

 If you’re travelling to Auckland with shopping in mind, then you’ve made an excellent choice.
-The city is full with retail opportunities of every sort, from high-end designer stores to bustling street markets.
+The city is filled with retail opportunities of every sort, from high-end designer stores to bustling street markets.